sjmulder/ehost-moz/Readme.md

 * The “Upload Image to eHo.st” context menu now also appears page-wide on supported sites such as imgur, Flickr, yFrog, TwitPic and ImageShack.

-Also available for Safari: http://github.com/sjmulder/ehost-safari
+Also available for [Safari](http://github.com/sjmulder/ehost-safari) and [Opera](http://github.com/sjmulder/ehost-opera).
+Written by Sijmen Mulder under the BSD licence.